 Trained in the United States and France, Louise Billaud studied under the guidance of her future husband, French-born American pianist and Steinway Artist Jean-Paul Billaud, professor emeritus at the University of Alaska.
 Through him she felt the influence of his former teachers: French Masters Marguerite Long, Jacques Février who studied under Maurice Ravel, Alfred Cortot, and Polish pianist Auguste de Radwan who had worked in Vienna with the famed Theodor Leschetizky.

-Along with academic degrees awarded with highest honors, she was laureate of several piano competitions.
-She took first prize in the Maxim Schapiro Memorial Piano Competition, second in the International Piano Recording Competition, first prize in the Bartók-Kabalevsky International Piano Competition and was semi-finalist in the International Web Concert Hall Competition.
-She was also honored with the Award for Exemplary Performance from Radford University.
+Along with academic degrees awarded with highest honors, including the Award for Exemplary Performance from Radford University, she was laureate of several piano competitions.
+She took first prize in the Maxim Schapiro Memorial Piano Competition, second in the International Piano Recording Competition, first prize in the Bartók-Kabalevsky International Piano Competition, and was semi-finalist in the International Web Concert Hall and American Prize competitions.

-She has performed in the United States and Europe and was featured artist in several music festivals in France.
-Primarily a solo and lecture recitalist she has performed as concerto soloist with orchestra and in chamber music performances.
+She has performed in the United States and in Europe, including as featured artist in several music festivals in France.
+While primarily a solo and lecture recitalist, she has performed as concerto soloist with orchestra and in chamber music performances.
 Having a special interest in diabetes research, Louise Billaud has taken recital programs on tour for the benefit of the American Diabetes Association.

-Louise Billaud gave the première performance of the four-movement "Sonata for Piano" by American composer Kent Holliday written for and dedicated to her.
-In 2009, she presented a lecture-recital focused on Holliday's work "Incantations from the Popol Vuh" for the College Music Society (CMS) International Conference in Zagreb, Croatia.
-Enthusiastically received, she was selected in 2019 to offer another noted lecture-recital, "Transcending Imposed Creative Boundaries through the Musical Portrayal of the Human Spirit: A Soviet Composer’s Leap to the Soul," for the CMS International Conference in Bruges, Belgium.
+Invited to play in Arizona in 2005, Louise Billaud gave a “pre-première” performance of the four-movement "Sonata for Piano" by American composer Kent Holliday written for and dedicated to her, followed by “the” formal première in Virginia at the Virginia Polytechnic Institute and State University Squires Recital Salon.
+In 2009, she presented a lecture-recital focused on another Holliday work, "Incantations from the Popol Vuh," as part of the College Music Society (CMS) International Conference in Zagreb, Croatia.
+Another warmly received lecture-recital followed, "Transcending Imposed Creative Boundaries through the Musical Portrayal of the Human Spirit: A Soviet Composer’s Leap to the Soul," for the 2019 CMS International Conference in Bruges, Belgium.

-Louise Billaud earned a Doctor of Musical Arts in music education from Boston University.
-Her dissertation, “The Case of the Highlands Community Band: Structuration, Self-Determination, and the Promotion of Participation Beyond the Classroom,” was recognized as the Outstanding Dissertation by the National Association for Music Education ACME SRIG.
+She earned a Doctor of Musical Arts in music education from Boston University.
+Her dissertation, “The Case of the Highlands Community Band: Structuration, Self-Determination, and the Promotion of Participation Beyond the Classroom,” was recognized as the Outstanding Dissertation by the National Association for Music Education (NAfME) Adult & Community Music Education Special Research Interest Group.
 Dr. Billaud received that award and communicated her research findings at the NAfME National Conference in St. Louis in April of 2014.
-She presented additional research at the Music and Lifelong Learning Conference at James Madison University and more recently at the Suncoast Music Education Research Symposium/ Music and Lifelong Learning Conference in Tampa, Florida.
+Back in Virginia, she presented additional research at the Music and Lifelong Learning Conference at James Madison University and in Tampa, Florida at the Suncoast Music Education Research Symposium/ Music and Lifelong Learning Conference.
 Boston University conferred upon Louise Billaud a Departmental Honors Award for “garnered distinction” in her field of music and for making “exemplary contributions to the department, School of Music and the University.”

-Louise Billaud is a National Certified Teacher of Music (NCTM) of the Music Teachers National Association (MTNA) and was most recently recognized with the Albert Nelson Marquis Lifetime Achievement Award, Marquis Who’s Who Top Educator and Top Artist awards.
+Louise Billaud is a National Certified Teacher of Music (NCTM) of the Music Teachers National Association (MTNA) and holds the Albert Nelson Marquis Lifetime Achievement Award, Marquis Who’s Who Top Educator and Top Artist awards.